Police detain 31 fans ahead of Czech-England qualifier - WHIZ News

 Police said 14 of the 31 are foreigners.

-More than 3,000 England fans had been expected to travel to Prague for Friday night’s game at the Slavia Prague stadium.
+More than 3,000 England fans had been expected to travel to Prague for the Friday night game at the Slavia Prague stadium, which the Czech Republic won 2-1.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports